Schatzman/GoGameOfLife/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-This version in Go by Dan Schatz-Miller by strict TDD, October 2017.
+This version in Go by DSM by strict TDD, October 2017.
 This hasn't been tested on Windows and this version will crash because of the `clear` command in the clearScreen function.
 Change that to `cls` for Windows.